This page covers a new TeamCity server installation.

 gtar xfz command).

 Ensure you have JRE or JDK installed and the JAVA_HOME environment variable is pointing to the Java installation directory.
-Oracle Java 8 JDK is required.
+Oracle Java JDK 1.8.0_16 or later is required.

 Installing TeamCity into Existing J2EE Container